nievelstone/discovering-object-centric-petri-nets/README.md

-# Object-Centric Process Mining with PM4Py
+# Object-Centric Process Discovery with PM4Py

 This repository contains a Python script that demonstrates the use of PM4Py for object-centric process mining.
 The script processes an Object-Centric Event Log (OCEL) and applies both object-centric and classical process mining techniques to discover Petri nets.